The Quirrell Debacle:

 If Quirrell, who was enslaved, but not yet possessed, had been taken into custody as soon as he returned to the school there may have been a way to save him.
 But Voldemort would have unquestionably escaped.

-At that point he would probably have merely returned to the Albanian forest, and never made contact with any of his followers, and we would all still have been waiting for the shoe to fall until Book 4.
-For Voldemort’s absence would have had no effect at all upon the actions of Books 2 & 3.
+At that point in the series he would probably have merely returned to the Albanian forest, and never made contact with any of his followers, and we would all still have been waiting for that shoe to fall until Book 4.
+Voldemort’s absence would have had no effect at all upon the actions of Books 2 & 3.

 And Quirrell would be alive, and fighting for the Light.